mindsdb/mindsdb/mindsdb/integrations/handlers/monkeylearn_handler/README.md

 This integration shouldn't be considered when using the free **Monkeylearn** API key which has limited number of queries per account.
 This problem can be tackled by having a premium plan of MonkeyLearn which has custom queries according to user needs.

+The monkeylearn classifier API only accepts list of upto 500 data elements of string with text to classify in the data attribute.
+[Classifier doc](https://monkeylearn.com/api/v3/#classify)

 ### To what degree can users control the underlying framework by passing parameters via the USING syntax?

 Users can change the model_id parameter according to the model of their need or custom model built by them.